Social Work Degrees

 High School Graduates

 High school graduates applying to college should consider schools offering CSWE-accredited bachelor of social work programs.
 BSWs provide a good foundation for social work practitioners who would like to enter the workforce directly after college and begin careers as social workers.
 BSW graduates also have the opportunity to apply for advanced standing in graduate school, which allows students to earn a master’s in social work in as little as one year.
 Even prospective college students who are unsure about their desired career path may want to choose a college or university with an accredited BSW program.
 In most cases, students will not be expected to declare their major until sophomore or junior year.
 At that point, students may decide if a bachelor’s in social work is the right choice for them.
+Read more about the BSW degree on our Bachelor of Social Work page.

 Keep in mind: The majority of positions in the field of social work require a bachelor’s degree of some kind.
 If you are interested in a career in social work, college is the first step!